Mackenzie Parks Pivotal at Plate, in Circle in Key A-C Valley/Union Sweep of Keystone

 “I really wasn’t hitting that well,” Parks said.
 “It was really frustrating.
 I just kept popping the ball up.
 It was really irritating.
 It was more of a mechanical thing.
 I was lunging a lot.
 I was making contact, but just getting under the ball.
 I just wasn’t myself.”

-Over the course of the last few weeks, though, Parks has rediscovered the mojo that has made her one of the most feared hitters in District 9 throughout her career.
+Over the last few weeks, though, Parks has rediscovered the mojo that has made her one of the most feared hitters in District 9 throughout her career.

 She put that on full display on Monday afternoon at Keystone.